-The San Francisco Planning Department works with decision-makers to increase the livability of the City through adoption of the City's vision for the future. embodied by the General Plan.
+The San Francisco Planning Department works with decision-makers to increase the livability of the City through adoption of the City's vision for the future, embodied by the General Plan.
 This comprehensive policy document guides public and private action concerning land use and zoning policy, community stabilization, urban design, public realm enhancements, and environmental planning.
 The City has adopted plans and programs to channel new development and to provide a framework for adding housing and jobs, including Area Plans such as Balboa Park, Eastern Neighborhoods, Market Octavia, Rincon Hill, Transit Center, Visitacion Valley, and most recently Central SoMA.
 In addition, the City has adopted new programs such as HOME SF and policies to encourage the addition of Accessory Dwelling Units.
+In June 2020 the San Francisco Planning Commission adopted a Resolution centering the Planning Department's work program and resource allocation on racial and social equity.
 Together these plans and programs guide where growth can occur and what community benefits are offered to the neighborhoods through this growth.